Home » National Parks » How to Plan your Trek to Yellowstone and Grand Teton (7 Days)

 Fishing Bridge-Bridge

-Day 6 – The Fishing Bridge: Discovering the Beauty and Wildlife Diversity Along Yellowstone River
+Day 6 – The Fishing Bridge: Discovering Diversity Along the Yellowstone River

-The Fishing Bridge General Store by RV Park is an excellent place to have breakfast.
-Near the back of the store is a quaint diner.
-It is like stepping into the 1960s.
-The food is tasty.
-The general store has everything to restock your groceries.
-In the mornings, the fireplace is a friendly place to keep warm.
+The Fishing Bridge General Store, in front of the RV park, offers an excellent breakfast experience.
+Tucked away in the back of the store is a charming diner that transports you to the 1960s.
+The food is delightfully tasty, and the general store is stocked with everything you need to restock your supplies.
+In the mornings, the inviting fireplace provides a cozy spot to warm up.

 Bay Bridge Marina, Yellowstone Lake